NithinJangid/IMAGE-CLASSIFIER-USING-TENSORFLOW-KERAS/README.md

         |            ...
 ```

-If your dataset is in this structure then you can use below command from project path to split data into train and val sets.
+If your dataset is in this structure then you can use below command in terminal from project path to split data into train and val sets.

 ```bat
 python split_train_val.py --data_dir <path to dataset folder> --out_train_dir <out path to train set> --out_val_dir <out path to val set>